mramirez0610/decapexample/content/products/ants-from-up-there.md

 ---
 title: ants from up there
+author: black country, new road
 image: img/black-country-ants.jpg
-description: black country, new road album
+description: 7/10
 price: 30
 ---
-lets gooooooooo

-so good.
+an alright album... singers voice is a bit annoying at times. what can ya do?